 Using the Competency Rubric as a Visible Learning Space: Where the Magic Happens!

 In order to gauge prior knowledge students write on a post-it note and explain where they feel that they are at around a certain knowledge set.
 An example of this could be a strand in Mathematics, a topic in Science or around their skills in writing a certain type of text.
 They also use the language of the rubric to assist them.
-After completing this students write their name on the post-it and place in on the wall, which then represents a visible, transparent, tangible, critiqueable learning space.
+After completing this, students write their name on the post-it and place it on the wall, which then represents a visible, transparent, tangible, ‘critiqueable’ learning space.

 What is required of students next is for them to verbalise and articulate about their growth and story of learning.
 How do they know?
 How did they arrive there?
 And more importantly, how can they evidence it through their work samples, learning annotations and assessments?

-By watching this YouTube link you will be able to see some of our students explaining how the Competency Rubric assists them with their learning.
-(Apologies about the AF noise).
+By watching this YouTube link you will be able to see some of our students explaining how the Competency Rubric assists them with their learning (apologies for the AF noise).
 This video was taken early on in our development of the model.

-The added bonus about this process is that it also allows learners to identify peers who are at both Unconsciously Competent and Reflectively Competent and use them as a resource to seek support from and to extend learning even further.
-One of our classroom practitioners and leaders Analiese Iliffe has implemented an Apple Style ‘Genius Bar’ in her learning space where students approach other students to become up-skilled in an identified area, in addition to her explicit teaching and facilitation of learning.
+The added bonus about this process is that it also allows learners to identify peers who are either Unconsciously Competent or Reflectively Competent and use them as a resource to seek support from and to extend learning even further.
+One of our classroom practitioners and leaders Analiese Murray has implemented an Apple-Style ‘Genius Bar’ in her learning space where students approach other students to become up-skilled in an identified area, in addition to her explicit teaching and facilitation of learning.
 Student voice in learning is booming!